 An Employee Assistance Program (EAP) is a confidential counseling service that helps employees deal effectively with problems that may be affecting their well-being, their personal lives, and/or their job performance.
 RBHS postdocs can take advantage of this short-term counseling service.
 To learn more, visit this webpage or call 1-800-327-3678.

 This new support line offers emotional and therapeutic support during and following the COVID-19 pandemic to Rutgers staff, faculty members, and their families.
 Call Rutgers4U (1-855-652-6819).

 This site provides guidelines and resources to help employees effectively manage working remotely and the stress that may come along with it.
-These resources focus on supporting the physical and mental wellbeing of our employees as they continue to adjust to workplace and life changes as a result of the COVID-19 pandemic.
+These resources focus on supporting the physical and mental well-being of our employees as they continue to adjust to work and life changes as a result of the COVID-19 pandemic.

 As part of our ongoing efforts to provide health and wellness resources to employees, we would like to share a digital wellness tool called Joyable, available at no cost to employees enrolled in state health benefits.
 Joyable is a mobile app designed to help manage stress, anxiety, and/or depression anytime, anywhere, from your mobile device or computer.